bitrise-io/devcenter/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

     weight: 3

 ---
 [Test Reports](/testing/test-reports/) allows you to view all your test results in a convenient way.
-By default, only four [Steps](/steps-and-workflows/steps-and-workflows-index/) support the Test Reports add-on.
+By default, only five [Steps](/steps-and-workflows/steps-and-workflows-index/) support the Test Reports add-on.
 However, there is a limited support for exporting the test results of other testing Steps to Test Reports, either via our own **Export test results to the Test reports add-on** Step or via custom Script Steps.

 Here's what you need to do to make sure that your test results are exported to the Test Reports add-on: